MA in Intercultural Services in Healthcare

 - Applied Research Project (TIS 785, 4 hrs)

-Elective Courses – three from the following (9hrs)
+Elective Courses – two from the following (6 hrs)

 - Discourse Organization and Interpreting (TIS 735, 3 hrs)